Home Rule League Movement

 - It has six branches.

-- Demanded Swarajya, the formation of linguistic states, and education should be in vernacular.
+- Tilak demanded Swarajya, the formation of linguistic states, and education should be in the vernacular.

 The name of her League was- The All India Home Rule League, set up in September 1916 in Madras.

 - It had 200 branches and covered the rest of India.